escbeargew99-gif/iusrepo.github.io/markdown/setup.md

 # Setup

+**The IUS Project is no longer maintained.
+Historical packages can be found in the [IUS Vault](https://vault.ius.io/).
+The instructions on this page will no longer work.**

 To enable the IUS repository on your system, install the **ius-release** package.
 This package contains the IUS repository configuration and public package signing keys.
 Many IUS packages have dependencies from the